Salman Khan To Take Up ‘Chulbul Pandey' Avatar For Dabangg 3 Promotions

 However, in one of its kind move, Salman Khan has completely taken over the promotions of Dabangg 3 in Chulbul Pandey style.
 Our lovable Robinhood will be seen only as Chulbul Pandey for the promotions of the film until the release.

-Salman Khan, who has changed his Twitter name as Chulbul Panday, shared a video where he can be seen getting ready to step into the shoes of the Robinhood cop.
+Salman Khan, who has changed his Twitter name as Chulbul Pandey, shared a video where he can be seen getting ready to step into the shoes of the Robinhood cop.
 Check out his post here.

 Hello!
 My name is Chulbul Pandey.— Chulbul Pandey (@BeingSalmanKhan) October 1, 2019